 Well, it wouldn't be the beginning of the year without looking at the lighter options available at Trader Joe's.
-Now, I've had my fair share of Mac and Cheese offerings from the Pepperoni Mac and Cheese, Truffle Mac and Cheese, Gluten Free Mac and Cheese, Butternut Squash Mac and Cheese, and Hatch Chile Mac and Cheese.
+Now, I've had my fair share of Mac and Cheese offerings from the Pepperoni Mac and Cheese, Truffle Mac and Cheese, Gluten-Free Mac and Cheese, Butternut Squash Mac and Cheese, and Hatch Chile Mac and Cheese.
 And yes, they are mostly pretty good.

-Now, this product is scaled down from the classic Diner Mac and Cheese.
+This product is scaled down from the classic Diner Mac and Cheese.
 Now, on a surface level, the Diner Mac and Cheese doesn't look too bad when you think about the calorie count.
 However, if you mistakenly grab that item for lunch you (or your waist) might be in for a rude awakening at over 700 calories.